← Back to Research

 Three architectural approaches dominate current attempts to give models access to implicit user signals.
 Each makes a different tradeoff between richness and scalability.

-Three architectural approaches for AI intent recognition: text-in-context, user embeddings, and multimodal fusion showing how LLMs capture implicit user signals
+Three architectural approaches for AI intent recognition: text-in-context, user embeddings, and multimodal fusion

 The uncomfortable truth: no current architecture solves the fundamental tension.
 Compression gains efficiency but loses nuance.
 Raw history preserves detail but doesn't scale.
 Every approach is a bet on which tradeoffs matter less.